guangying94/AzureIoT/README.md

 With the events/telemetry sending to Azure via **Azure IoT Hub**, now let's look at the second component of the architecture, which is _Event Processing_.

 **Azure Stream Analytics** offers the processing, analytics and handling of massive ammounts of real time data.
-Besides that, **Azure Stream Analytics** can be configured to be expose for the settings of rules and alarms. **Azure Stream Analytics** then runs these rules as it processes the incoming data ingestion and flags what needs to be escalated for attention.
-To configure stream analytics, usrs can use simple SQL syntax to program _if-this-then-that_ style rules and instruction.
+Besides that, **Azure Stream Analytics**  you can configure rules and alarms. **Azure Stream Analytics** then runs these rules as it processes the incoming data ingestion and flags what needs to be escalated for attention.
+To configure stream analytics, users can use simple SQL syntax to program _if-this-then-that_ style rules and instruction.

 **Azure Stream Analytics** can not only handle millions of events per second but it can also correlate across multiple independent streams of data simultaneously.
-This high speed event processing allows for the real time detection of anomalies or escalations vased on threshold breaches or alarm settings as the data is ingested.
+This high speed event processing allows for the real time detection of anomalies or escalations based on threshold breaches or alarm settings as the data is ingested.
 The architecture is simple and easily scalable to an enterprise ready solution.

 To create **Azure Stream Analytics**, go to Azure portal.
 On the left hand panel, click "**+**", search for "_stream analytics_", and click **"Stream Analytics job"**.
 Click create, and fill up the name and choose the resource group.
 Here, you can choose the same resource group as **Azure IoT Hub**.